-UPDATES, DETAILS & ADJUSTMENTS FOR FY22/23:
+UPDATES, DETAILS & ADJUSTMENTS FOR FY23/24:

 - 18-23 Funding Cycle Extension: due to the COVID-19 pandemic DCYF will extend the current 5-year funding cycle by 1 year to update the Community Needs Assessment (CNA) we began in 2019.
 This extension will also push back the Services Allocation Plan (SAP) and our 5-year RFP by 1 year.
-The 18-23 Funding Cycle will now end on June 30th, 2024. - Carryforwards to FY22/23: DCYF will generally not allow the carrying forward of any funds from FY21/22 to FY22/23.
-Exceptions will be made for Community Grants awarded during the FY21/22. - Adjusting Staff Wages for FY22/23: DCYF is aware that many of our grantees have had challenges hiring and retaining staff as well as ensuring that the wages paid are enough to meet the local cost of living.
+The 18-23 Funding Cycle will now end on June 30th, 2024. - Carryforwards to FY23/24: DCYF will generally not allow the carrying forward of any funds from FY22/23 to FY23/24.
+Exceptions will be made for Community Grants awarded during FY22/23. - Adjusting Staff Wages for FY23/24: DCYF is aware that many of our grantees have had challenges hiring and retaining staff as well as ensuring that the wages paid are enough to meet the local cost of living.
 Grantees should be aware that they can adjust staff wages when completing their workplan budgets, even if these adjustments lower the level of service their program can provide.
 In addition, DCYF is currently working with the San Francisco Controller's Office as well as several other grantmaking city departments to better understand the issues related to CBO wages and to develop solutions for the short and long term. - Performance Measures & Projections: In efforts to understand program impact and assess and monitor DCYFfunded services, DCYF will continue to implement Performance Measures for most grantees.
 DCYF Performance Measures are informed by DCYF Youth Experience Survey Results, participant attendance, projections, and fiscal monitoring.
-Identify the Performance Measures applicable to your program's Service Area by reviewing the DCYF Performance Measures by Service Area Guide. - Fiscal Monitoring: Fiscal and Compliance Monitoring visits restarted in FY21/22, both through the Citywide Nonprofit Monitoring and Capacity Building Program and for grantees solely funded by the department. - Data Entry Expectations: grantees must report attendance for all Projected Activities listed in FY22/23 Workplans.
+Identify the Performance Measures applicable to your program's Service Area by reviewing the DCYF Grantee Performance Measures Guide. - Fiscal Monitoring: Fiscal and Compliance Monitoring visits restarted in FY21/22, both through the Citywide Nonprofit Monitoring and Capacity Building Program and for grantees solely funded by the department. - Data Entry Expectations: grantees must report attendance for all Projected Activities listed in FY23/24 Workplans.
 Attendance and activity data must be entered in CMS according to the invoicing deadlines, or no later than 45 days following the close of the invoicing month.
-For example, July 2022 attendance and invoices are due in CMS no later than September 15, 2022.
-Programs must contact their DCYF Program Specialist if concerned with meeting the attendance and invoicing deadlines. - Youth Surveys: While we highly recommend administering electronic surveys, DCYF will accept paper surveys.
-Electronic surveys can be administered utilizing your program's unique survey link which can be found in the CMS, Contact & Program Info tab.
-PDF surveys are available in the CMS Resources tab for grantees who prefer to issue paper surveys.
-Questions about DCYF Youth Experience Surveys can be submitted to dataevalsupport@dcyf.org. - SFUSD MOU Requirements: Programs implementing in-person student services on-site at SFUSD locations or offering virtual programming through SFUSD platforms must obtain a SFUSD MOU.
-SFUSD platforms and communication methods include (but are not limited to) Google Classroom, teacher-led Zoom sessions, and access to SFUSD emails for the purpose of contacting students.
-Review resources posted on the SFUSD Community Partnerships website to determine your program's SFUSD MOU requirements.
-Grantees required to obtain a MOU or contract with SFUSD will not be required to collect DCYF/SFUSD Consent Forms for students participating in services covered under the MOU.
-Consent form administration requirements are defined in the SFUSD MOU and DCYF Consent Administration Guidance document, located in the CMS Resources tab.
+For example, July 2023 attendance and invoices are due in CMS no later than September 15, 2023.
+Programs must contact their DCYF Program Specialist if concerned with meeting the attendance and invoicing deadlines. - Youth Experience Survey Expectations & Paper Survey Administration Changes: Most DCYF grantees must administer the DCYF Youth Experience Survey to youth in grades 6 and up.
+We highly recommend administering electronic surveys, but DCYF will accept paper surveys when electronic surveys are not possible.
+Electronic surveys can be administered using your program's unique survey link which can be found in the CMS Contact & Program Info form.